dojo/docs/dojox/widget/Standby.rst

 For more custom control, you can also set the 'color' attribute on the widget to a color to use for the overlay as well as an 'image' attribute with the location/url of an image to center in the middle of the widget.
 Its default image is the same one that dojox.image.Lightbox uses, a basic spinner/busy animated gif.

-Also ... please remember to import the dojox/widget/Standby/Standby.css into your page.
+Also, for Dojo 1.3 users ... please remember to import the dojox/widget/Standby/Standby.css into your page.
 The CSS contains specific positioning details for the divs in the template that are needed for it to display properly.
+Dojo 1.4 users do not need a CSS import, the CSS was inlined into the template.

 Example 1: Basic usage
 ----------------------